emilkm/amfjs/README.md

 AMFJS is an AMF 3 Client JavaScript library

-It is based on Surrey's R-AMF (AMF 99) implementation https://code.google.com/p/r-amf/

 ## Why no AMF 0

 The library does enough AMF 0 to be able to send and receive packet headers.